 The problem with store bought aloe vera gels

-Unfortunately, purchasing real aloe vera is not as easy as picking one from the shelf.
+Unfortunately, purchasing real aloe vera for this face mask recipe is not as easy as picking one from the shelf.
 Many so-called “aloe gels” on the market contain barely any true aloe.
 Instead, they consist of a mixture of synthetic thickeners, preservatives and fragrances with a small amount of aloe extract or juice.

-It’s important to avoid using sub-par aloe in your DIY aloe face mask.
+It’s important to avoid using sub-par aloe in a homemade aloe vera face mask.
 These synthetic aloe-like products do not provide the therapeutic benefits of real aloe vera.
 In fact, they can even harm your skin.

 What complicates this issue further is that even “natural” aloe products can contain undisclosed ingredients – more on that below.